LSB: Local Self-Balancing MCMC in Discrete Spaces: Introduction

 \section{Introduction}

-} Sampling from complex and intractable probability distributions is of fundamental importance for learning and inference~\citep{mackay2003information}.
-MCMC algorithms are promising solutions to handle the intractability of sampling in high dimensions and they have found numerous applications, in Bayesian statistics and statistical physics~\citep{neal1993probabilistic,robert2013monte}, bioinformatics and computational biology~\citep{altekar2004parallel,alexeev2020markov} as well as machine learning~\citep{andrieu2003introduction,koller2009probabilistic,nijkamp2020anatomy}.
+} Sampling from complex and intractable probability distributions is of fundamental importance for learning and inference~\cite{mackay2003information}.
+In this regard, MCMC methods are promising solutions to tackle the intractability of sampling in high dimensions.
+They have been successfully applied in several domains, including Bayesian statistics and statistical physics~\cite{neal1993probabilistic,robert2013monte}, bioinformatics and computational biology~\cite{altekar2004parallel,alexeev2020markov} as well as machine learning~\cite{andrieu2003introduction,koller2009probabilistic,nijkamp2020anatomy}.

-Although, MCMC can be applied to sample from any target distribution, in practice its efficiency strongly depends on the choice of the proposal.
-Indeed, common phenomena, like slow convergence and slow mixing, are typically the result of wrong choices of the proposal distribution.
-Therefore, it’s extremely important to devise strategies enabling the tuning of the proposal to target distributions~\citep{andrieu2008tutorial,hoffman2014no}.
-While there has been a lot of work focusing on designing machine learning-based strategies to improve the efficiency of MCMC in the continuous domain~\citep{zhang2012continuous,pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous}, less effort has been devoted to the discrete counterpart.
-Most common solutions consider continuous relaxations of the problem by using embeddings and then leverage existing sampling strategies designed for the continuous case.
-These strategies are suboptimal, either because they consider limited settings, where the target distribution has specific analytic forms~\citep{zhang2012continuous}, or because they make strong assumptions on the properties of the embeddings, thus not having guarantees of preserving the topological properties of the original discrete domain~\citep{pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous}.
+While MCMC is a general method, which can be used to sample from any target distribution, its efficiency strongly depends on the choice of the proposal.
+Indeed, the proposal must be adapted to the distribution we want to sample from~\cite{andrieu2008tutorial,hoffman2014no} and machine learning can help to automate this process~\cite{zhang2012continuous,pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous}.
+However, less effort has been devoted to devise strategies for adapting the proposal distribution to a discrete target.
+Most common solutions embed the discrete problem into a continuous one, thus allowing to reuse sampling strategies designed for the continuous domain.
+However, these strategies are not always optimal, as they either require specific analytic forms for the target ~\cite{zhang2012continuous}, or simply because the embeddings do not capture the topological properties of the original domain~\cite{pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous}.
+We can avoid these issues by sampling directly in the discrete domain and using local MCMC strategies~\cite{zanella2020informed}.